Harishrawal2/hrms-system/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project created for my learning purpose.